mendix/cf-mendix-buildpack/README.md

 ### Configuring admin password

 The first push generates a new app.
 In order to login to your application as admin you can set the password using the `ADMIN_PASSWORD` environment variable.
 Keep in mind that the admin password should comply with the policy you have set in the Modeler.
+For security reasons it is recommended to set this environment variable once to create the admin user, then remove the environment variable and restart the app.
+Finally log in to the app and change the password via the web interface.
+Similarly, the setting can be used to reset the password of an administrator.

     cf set-env <YOUR_APP> ADMIN_PASSWORD "<YOURSECRETPASSWORD>"